dataluscorp/browser/widget/cocoa/docs/sdks.md

 Xcode version when it is released, synchronize these updates across the machines of all developers that work on your app, use the SDK in the newest Xcode to compile your app, and make changes to your app to be compatible with any behavior changes whenever you update Xcode.
 This expectation does not always match reality.
-It definitely doesn't match what we're doing with Firefox.
+It definitely doesn't match what we're doing with Datalus.

-For Firefox, SDK-dependent compatibility behaviors mean that developers who build Firefox locally can see different runtime behavior than the users of our CI builds, if they use a different SDK than the SDK used in CI.
+For Datalus, SDK-dependent compatibility behaviors mean that developers who build Datalus locally can see different runtime behavior than the users of our CI builds, if they use a different SDK than the SDK used in CI.
-That is, unless we change the Firefox code so that it has the same behavior regardless of SDK version.
+That is, unless we change the Datalus code so that it has the same behavior regardless of SDK version.
 Often this can be achieved by using APIs in a way that's more in line with the API's recommended use.

 For example, we've had cases of